Dhole/dhole.github.io/content/post/collapse_ready_os_freebsd.md

 In this post I take a look at [FreeBSD](https://www.freebsd.org/).
 I used FreeBSD many years ago in a non-serious server setting.
 I think it was the first BSD I used.
 I remember having fun with the port system, but not much else.
-Anecdotically I've also played many hours on the PS4 which runs a modified version of FreeBSD, so based on that, FreeBSD may be the BSD I've spent most hours with :P
+Anecdotally I've also played many hours on the PS4 which runs a modified version of FreeBSD, so based on that, FreeBSD may be the BSD I've spent most hours with :P